yar83/mesto-react/README.md

 [Perspective](#perspective)<br>

 ##### About
 Project "Place (React)" is a further development of education project that was made as one of several projects during Yandex Praktikum frontend developer course.
-Current project uses popular React.JS libriry and encompasses base web technologies as **HTML** and **CSS** plus foundations of **JavaScript** and **webpack** as module bundler.
+Current project uses popular React.JS library and encompasses base web technologies as **HTML** and **CSS** plus foundations of **JavaScript** and **webpack** as module bundler.
 ##### Technology
 1. **HTML**<br>
   Main layout except styles uses **HTML** of last living standard and based on semantic elements.